Colorado Lifetime Fishing License Cost & Rules 2026

 Key Takeaways

-• Colorado does not offer a general paid lifetime fishing license for every resident.
+• Colorado does not offer a general paid lifetime fishing license that every resident can purchase.

-• Qualifying residents with total and permanent disabilities may apply for a free Columbine Lifetime Fishing License.
+• Colorado residents with total and permanent disabilities may apply for the free Columbine Lifetime Fishing License.

 Overview of Colorado Lifetime Fishing License Options